mwittig/pimatic-johnny-five/assets/docs/pin-naming.md

 * by Wiring Pi virtual pin number, e.g. "29"

 For Raspberry B+/2/3 the pinout and naming schemes are as shown in table below.
 Function names given in brackets cannot be used for for pin assignments.
+As part of the [raspi-io Wiki, more details](https://github.com/nebrius/raspi-io/wiki/Pin-Information) can be found for the various types of Raspberry Pi boards.

 | WiringPi| Pin Name |  Header Pin | Header Pin   | Pin Name | WiringPi |
 |:--------|:---------|:------------|-------------:|:---------|:---------|